 Soil Absorption System (SAS) - Part of an on-site system: the area of ground and system of subsurface pipes or chambers into which partially treated wastewater from the septic tank or I/A system is discharged for final treatment and absorption by soil.
 Also called Leach Field, Drainfield or Absorption Field.

 Soil Evaluator - A person approved by MassDEP as capable of evaluating the suitability of soils at a specific site for the use of an on-site subsurface sewage disposal system.
-Click here for lists.
+Click here for more information.

 Test Pit - A hole dug in the proposed area for a leach field, to determine soil type, seasonal high water table and depth to bedrock.